-nounced online only: Harvest-objective hunting units close on a unit-by-unit basis each season, but the unit-closure phone number has been discontinued.
-To see which harvestobjective units are open and closed, visit wildlife.utah.gov/cougarharvest by noon daily.
+Check online for unit closures: To see which harvest-objective units are open and closed, visit wildlife.utah.gov/cougarharvest by noon daily.
 Closures will take effect the following day.
-See page 18 for more information about harvestobjective hunts.
+(The phone line to check for closures has been discontinued.)
+See page 18 for more information about harvest-objective hunts.